How to Buy a Good Car on Craigslist

 After you have established what you think to be a fair price, it's time to go back and close the deal.
 Ask the seller if you can speak with them privately - away from kids or pets or whoever else may be there.
 Sit down and pull out all of your arsenal of negotiation documents.

-Tell them what condition you feel the vehicle is in (Excellent, Very Good, Average, etc.) and exactly why (the paint is scratched up, there are stains in the carpet, the tires will need replaced soon, etc).
-Show them the KBB and Edmunds estimated values for that condition and then adjust for any future repairs (the oil needs changed soon, timing belt is getting old, brakes sound a little squeaky).
+Tell them what condition you feel the vehicle is in (Excellent, Very Good, Average, etc.) and exactly why (the paint is scratched up, there are stains in the carpet, the tires will need to be replaced soon, etc.).
+Show them the KBB and Edmunds estimated values for that condition and then adjust for any future repairs (the oil needs to be changed soon, the timing belt is getting old, brakes sound a little squeaky).
 Walk them through all of the calculations to arrive at what you believe to be a fair price.

 After you shake hands, don't get so excited to drive the new car home that you forget all the paperwork.
 Make sure the seller signs over the title to you and that you leave with the bill of sale and any other documents you need to get the car registered in your state.

-Once you see they have a clean title and its been signed over to you along with any other documents you need, give them the money and shake hands.
+Once you see they have a clean title and it has been signed over to you along with any other documents you need, give them the money and shake hands.
 Congratulations new car owner!

 You probably only have a certain number of days to get your car re-titled and registered in your state.
-Take it to the local BMV and get that taken care of ASAP.
+Take it to the local DMV and get that taken care of ASAP.